RafalaGarrafa/SAITO/README.md

 SATIO is a program that allows you to see and share recipies.

 # Getting Started
-You can download the repository as a zip to get access.
+You can download the repository as a zip to get access to the files.
+You can also clone it.

 # Prerequisites
 -SQL Server Management Studio

-# Give examples
 # Installing
 1. Boot SQL Server Management Studio and open the "TableCreationQuery.sql" file that is in "SAITO/SQL/Queries"
 2. Execute the file ONCE so you can get the Database